wangxsiyu/Paper_NN-A81142A/README.md

 The codes depend on a custom matlab Toolbox, please go to ./Codes_Toolbox to install this custom toolbox first, before running codes in the ./Codes folder.

-In the folder ./Codes \\
+In the folder ./Codes <br>
-main_analysis.m is the main function to perform all analysis in the paper. \\
+main_analysis.m is the main function to perform all analysis in the paper. <br>
-main_figure.m is the main function to generate all figures in the paper. \\
+main_figure.m is the main function to generate all figures in the paper. <br>

 For questions, please email wangxsiyu@gmail.com